-Jesus is waiting and watching for you to see things through His eyes.
-Seek His will, accept his unfailing love, live a life that glorifies Him in all that we do.
+Jesus is waiting and watching for you and me to see things through His eyes.
+Seek His will, accept his unfailing love, and live a life that glorifies Him in all that we do.
 When we do these things, that is how we love Him in return.

 But we should always give thanks to God for you, brethren beloved by the Lord, because God has chosen you from the beginning for salvation through sanctification by the Spirit and faith in the truth.
 (2 Thessalonians 2:13)

 Thanking God helps us keep our eyes on Him.
 This gives us great hope knowing He is watching over and waiting for us to return to Him.
 Brothers and sisters, God has been faithful despite our times of faithlessness.
 Return to Him immediately, seek His wisdom, and He will bless you.

 You have dealt well with your servant O Lord, according to Your word. teach me good discernment and knowledge, for I believe in your commandments.
 (Psalm 119:65,66)

 To summarize, the love of Jesus can be hard to comprehend at times.
 However, His love is so amazing, indescribable, and unfailing.
 Will you come to your senses and seek Him wholeheartedly?
 Jesus is waiting for you.

 Please keep your eyes on Jesus, my friend.

 Horace Williams Jr.